JChristensen/DS3232RTC/README.md

 ### alarmInterrupt(byte alarmNumber, boolean alarmEnabled)
 ##### Description
 Enable or disable an alarm "interrupt".
-Note that this "interrupt" causes the RTC's INT pin to be asserted.
-To use this signal as an actual interrupt to a microcontroller, it will need to be connected properly and programmed in the application firmware. on the RTC.
+Note that this "interrupt" just causes the RTC's INT pin to be asserted.
+To use this signal as an actual interrupt to (for example) a microcontroller, the RTC "interrupt" pin needs to be connected to the microcontroller and the microcontroller application firmware must properly configure the interrupt and also provide for handling it.
 ##### Syntax
 `RTC.alarmInterrupt(alarmNumber, enable);`
 ##### Parameters